Curated OER

 Oscillations

 Students construct and compare the actions of various pendulums.
-For this pendulum motion lesson, students build and test different types of pendulums.
-They conduct experiments with the length of the swing arm and apply mathematical...
+In this pendulum motion instructional activity, students build and test different types of pendulums.
+They conduct experiments with the length of the swing arm and apply...

 Curated OER